Sunday Service time:

 After receiving the sacrament people return to their pews for a time of quiet contemplation.
 During this period our musician will play a reflective piece.
 Our post-communion prayer follows and reminds us of the spiritual graces we have received.

 THE BLESSING: The traditional blessing by the priest is given, followed by the Recessional Hymn in which the ministers proceed to the back of the church.
 This is symbolic of our leaving worship to go into the world for service.

-THE DISMISSAL: The layreader pronounces the dismissal, entreating us to go into the world to love and serve the Lord.
+THE DISMISSAL: The Priest pronounces the dismissal, entreating us to go into the world to love and serve the Lord.

-AFTER THE SERVICE: At the end of the service the musician plays a postlude, and people may enjoy it as they sit in the pews, or they may greet the parish priest and proceed to the parish hall for a cup of coffee, tea or juice and a chance to chat.
+AFTER THE SERVICE: At the end of the service the musician plays a postlude, and people may enjoy it as they sit in the pews, or they may greet the parish priest and proceed to the parish hall for refreshments and fellowship.
 Please join us.

 Text adapted from: St. James’ Anglican Church, Manotick.